GTM Playbook for Real Estate Brokerages in 2027

 6.3 Tech Stack Sprawl

-Brokerages running two CRMs, three transaction platforms, and four lead sources without attribution lose 18-30% of marketing spend to double-counted leads and abandoned drips.
+Brokerages running two CRMs, three transaction platforms, and four lead sources without attribution waste a large slice of marketing spend on double-counted leads and abandoned drips.
 The fix: one CRM, one transaction platform, source-tagging at the lead-capture form.

 6.4 NAR Settlement Compliance Lapses